wez/wezterm/docs/config/lua/config/window_decorations.md

     problems with resizing and minimizing the window.
 You usually want to keep `RESIZE` enabled.

+!!! danger
     If you just want to remove the title bar, set `window_decorations = "RESIZE"` as you will run into problems if you remove `RESIZE` from the set of decorations.

-!!! info
+!!! tip
     You probably always want `RESIZE` to be listed in your `window_decorations`.